-Click to watch a video about Sandbox, including how to add rules to the policy.
+Watch a video about Sandbox, including how to add rules to the policy

 If you have the Cloud Sandbox subscription, you can add rules to the Sandbox policy.
 You can configure different rules in your Sandbox policy to apply to different sets of users or to different locations.
-See also the recommended Sandbox policy.
+Also, see the recommended Sandbox policy.

 To add a Sandbox rule: